JamCoreModding/jamlib/README.md

 JamLib is the platform-agnostic, Architectury based library used in all of our mods.

-### A Note on Versions

-As I undertake the process of updating all of my mods to support Forge, JamLib versions will be a bit confusing.

-- Using Forge?
-Use the latest version.
-- Using Fabric and a mod that doesn't yet have a Forge version?
-Use `V0.6.2`.

 ## Features

 - [x] Config using JSON5